 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Service to others and the environment is a core value of Outward Bound and is integrated into each course.
 Participants follow Leave No Trace ethics as service to the environment and do acts of service while leading and supporting fellow participants.
-As they see the impact of their actions firsthand, students develop a value of service, and transfer this desire to serve their communities back home.
-On longer courses, students have the opportunity to do a formal service project with a local agency.
-Common projects include doing trail work, helping at local food pantries and other local non-profit organizations.
+As they see the impact of their actions firsthand, students develop a value of service and transfer this desire to serve their communities back home.
+Students can do a formal service project with a local agency on longer courses.
+Typical projects include doing trail work, helping at local food pantries and other local non-profit organizations.
 Service projects can be a few hours up to a full day.

 Acquire a taste for adventure.
 Courses less than 14-days in length provide a perfect introduction to the Outward Bound experience; reminding students of their connection to nature and leaving them feeling inspired to take on real challenge.
 Through these condensed experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness, and compassion.
 They also create a solid foundation of skill sets that they can further build upon once off course.

 The Blue Ridge Mountains, or Southern Appalachians, is one of the oldest mountain ranges in the world.
-While the mountains themselves formed over 250 million years ago, some of the rocks that underlie the region are over a billion years old.
+While the mountains formed over 250 million years ago, some rocks underlying the region are over a billion years old.
+The Southern Appalachians' long geologic and evolutionary history has created one of North America's most biologically diverse regions.
+Some even say it is “rainforest-like.”

-The long geologic and evolutionary history of the Southern Appalachians has created one of the most biologically diverse regions in the modern world; some even say it is “rainforest-like.”
-This region is home to beautiful rushing rivers, hundreds of waterfalls and some of the highest peaks in the Eastern United States—including Mt.
+This region is home to beautiful rushing rivers, hundreds of waterfalls, and some of the highest peaks in the Eastern United States—including Mt.
 Mitchell (elevation 6,684 feet), the highest point east of the Mississippi River.
-The area’s diverse landscapes have been featured in many motion pictures including The Hunger Games and The Last of the Mohicans.
+Its diverse landscapes have been featured in many motion pictures, including The Hunger Games and The Last of the Mohicans.

-Outward Bound students can expect to share the wilderness with over 700 different kinds of trees, more than 50 types of mammals, 150 different types of birds and over 50 species of amphibians.
-The huge numbers of tree and plant life is actually what gives these mountains their namesake.
+Outward Bound students can expect to share the wilderness with over 700 kinds of trees, more than 50 types of mammals, 150 different types of birds, and over 50 species of amphibians.
+The huge numbers of trees and plants give these mountains their namesake.
 Trees put the ‘blue’ in the Blue Ridge Mountains from the organic chemicals they release into the atmosphere, thereby contributing to the distinctive color of these mountains.
+Temperatures in this area range from 50 to 85 degrees in the summer, 30 to 65 degrees in the spring and fall, and 10 to 50 degrees in the winter.
+These regions are the ancestral lands of the Cherokee.

 Course Stories

-“Before this I had terrible self-image, confidence and next to no goals around what I wanted to accomplish in life.
+Before this I had terrible self-image, confidence and next to no goals around what I wanted to accomplish in life.
 Now, I truly have learned to love people and be myself.
-I may not necessarily know what I want to do, but I know what kind of person I want to be which is more than I could ever ask for.” – Duranya F., Alum
+I may not necessarily know what I want to do, but I know what kind of person I want to be which is more than I could ever ask for.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.